Oil prices up as dollar and U.S. oil inventories fall

 The U.S. dollar hit its lowest against a basket of currencies since 2018, making oil cheaper for holders of other currencies.

-Raising hopes of a faster normalisation of travel and work, Britain on Wednesday became the first country to approve a coronavirus vaccine developed by Oxford University and AstraZeneca.
+Raising hopes of a faster normalisation of travel and work, Britain on Wednesday became the first country to approve a coronavirus vaccine developed by the University of Oxford and AstraZeneca.

-U.S. crude oil stockpiles fell 4.8 million barrels last week to about 492.9 million barrels, exceeding analysts’ expectations in a Reuters poll for a draw of 2.6 million barrels, data from API showed.
+U.S. crude oil stockpiles fell by 4.8 million barrels last week to about 492.9 million barrels, exceeding analysts’ expectations in a Reuters poll for a fall of 2.6 million barrels, data from API showed.
 [API/S]

 On the supply front, a Jan.
 4 meeting of the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, a group known as OPEC+, looms over the market.